JadeCong/JadeCong.github.io/contents/documentations/AIRobotics.md

 featured: false
 ---

 The block aims to integrate robotics and artificial intelligence for making robots more intelligent and accessible.
-The docs are mainly targeted for applications in the fields of **Robot Learning** and **Autonomous Driving**.
+The docs are mainly targeted for basic principles, methods, algorithms and applications in the fields of **Robot Learning** and **Autonomous Driving**.

 0. this unordered seed list will be replaced by toc as unordered list {:toc}